betula/node-shared/README.md

 }
 ```

-In TypeScript exists problem that it doesn't undestend that property from non initialized has been transformed to getter.
-You can disable `strictPropertyInitialization` in your `tsconfig.json` or using with exclamation mark.
+In TypeScript exists the problem that it doesn't understand that property from non initialized has been transformed to getter.
+You can disable `strictPropertyInitialization` in your `tsconfig.json` or using with an exclamation mark.

 ```typescript
 class {